backand/docs/source/includes/_integrations.md

 	return {};
 }
 ```

+To send an email with Mandrill, you need to create a server side action.
+You can either trigger this action with an object's CRUD event handler, or call it on-demand from your client code.
+The following example demonstrates the on-demand option.
+In the Backand dashboard, open the Actions tab for one of your application's objects, and create a new on-demand server-side JavaScript action.
+Learn more about how to create actions [here](#custom-actions).
+Name the action `mandrillapp`, add `message` and `name` to the Input Parameters, and paste the code on the right into the code editor.
+When finished, the code editor window will contain the following:

 In the example app we're building, the app's users can send messages to themselves.
 This is done through the use of userProfile.username, which is the email address used to register with the application.
 Make sure to replace the 'key' property above with your Mandrill API key.

 Next, add the following JavaScript code to your app's client-side code base: